sulthonzh/kubernetes-1/README.md

 An example deployment is currently running at [web.micro.pm](http://web.micro.pm) leveraging Google Container Engine.

+Note: This is by no means a highly available deployment.
+It's for testing purposes.
+In the future we'll lay out a highly scalable and fault tolerant regional and global deployment model.

 ## What's in the repo?

 Currently config to run Micro on Kubernetes (Testing on Google Container Engine).